men’s preventive care from what age

 Why are preventive check-ups important for men?

-Preventive examinations are important for the early detection of diseases such as cancer, cardiovascular diseases, or diabetes.
-Early diagnosis significantly improves the chances of recovery and can prevent severe consequences.
-Many diseases initially cause no symptoms.
+Preventive check-ups are important for detecting diseases such as cancer, cardiovascular disease or diabetes at an early stage.
+An early diagnosis significantly improves the chances of recovery and can prevent serious consequences.
+Many illnesses do not initially cause any symptoms.

-What role does lifestyle play in male health screening?
+What role does lifestyle play in men's preventive care?

-A healthy lifestyle is a key component of prevention.
-A balanced diet, regular exercise, non-smoking, and moderate alcohol consumption can significantly reduce the risk of many common male diseases and support the effectiveness of preventive examinations.
+A healthy lifestyle is a key part of preventive care.
+A balanced diet, regular exercise, not smoking and moderate alcohol consumption can significantly reduce the risk of many common men’s health conditions and support the effectiveness of preventive check-ups.

-What are IGeL services and are they useful for men?
+What are IGeL services and are they worthwhile for men?

-IGeL (Individual Health Services) are examinations that are not typically covered by statutory health insurance, such as the PSA test without specific suspicion.
-Whether an IGeL is advisable depends on the individual risk profile and should be discussed with a doctor.
+IGeL (individual health services) are examinations that are not routinely paid for by statutory health insurers, e.g. the PSA test without a specific suspicion.
+Whether an IGeL is sensible depends on the individual risk profile and should be discussed with the doctor.

-Do I need to see a specialist for preventive examinations?
+Do I need to see a specialist for preventive check-ups?

-Many preventive examinations, such as the general check-up or skin cancer screening, can be conducted by your GP.
-For specific examinations like a colonoscopy (gastroenterologist) or prostate check-up (urologist), a specialist is typically responsible.
+Many preventive examinations such as the general check-up or skin cancer screening can be carried out by your GP.
+For specific examinations such as a colonoscopy (gastroenterologist) or prostate screening (urologist), a specialist is usually responsible.
 Your GP can refer you accordingly.

-What happens if something unusual is found during a preventive examination?
+What happens if something unusual is found during a preventive check-up?

-If an abnormal finding is detected during a preventive examination, your doctor will initiate further diagnostic steps to determine the cause.
-This may include additional blood tests, imaging procedures, or a tissue sample.
-The aim is always to achieve a quick and accurate diagnosis, so that treatment can be started if necessary.
+If an abnormal finding is detected during a preventive examination, your doctor will initiate further diagnostic steps to clarify the cause.
+These may include further blood tests, imaging procedures or a tissue sample.
+The aim is always to obtain a quick and accurate diagnosis so that treatment can be started if necessary.

-How can I prepare for a preventive health check-up?
+How can I prepare for a preventive check-up?

 Subscribe to our newsletter